StoyanDimitrov/pontoon-enchanced/README.md

 **Note:** This number is only of the *currently loaded in the scroll-back* items and **not** *all available by the currently applied filter* if any filters are applied.

 ### Select Single Word Translations
-This selects (on focus and click) the content of the text field if there is a string of characters without space in between them.
+This selects (on focus) the content of the text field if there is a string of characters without space in between them.

 ### Name of the Current Project in the Tab
 Adds the name of the current project to tab title.
 Convenient if several projects are opened simultaneously.